brunosmarques/platform-engineer-challenge-BSM/OPERATOR.md

 | Virtualbox                                 | Windows, MacOS and Linux                | Follow official doc.
 On Linux it depends on the distribution and can be a complicated process                                                     | https://www.virtualbox.org/wiki/Downloads                                                     |
 | VMware Fusion/Workstation                  | Windows, MacOS and Linux (undocumented) | Follow official doc.
 Linux doesn't have official documentation                                                                                    | https://minikube.sigs.k8s.io/docs/drivers/vmware/                                             |

-In this guide we'll be using Hyper-V because it's a Windows native option that's easily accessible.
-However, you should use what you're more confortable with.
-If you don't know where to start, Docker Desktop is a good option for personal use.

 # Minikube

 MiniKube is an application that allow us to deploy multiple Kubernetes clusters locally.
-It automates tasks of a Kubernetes cluster installation and interfaces it with the container/vm manager we have available, making the kubernetes cluster creation much easier and faster.
+It automates tasks of a Kubernetes cluster installation and interfaces it with the container/vm manager we have available, making the kubernetes cluster creation much easier and faster than [creating it manually](https://kubernetes.io/releases/download/).
+[Kind](https://kind.sigs.k8s.io/docs/user/quick-start/#installation) is a similar application to Minikube, but it has a number of [know issues](https://kind.sigs.k8s.io/docs/user/known-issues/), especially when it's [using Docker Desktop on Windows and MacOS](https://kind.sigs.k8s.io/docs/user/quick-start/#settings-for-docker-desktop), which makes it more suitable to advanced users.

 ## Minikube installation